jneem/jekyll-now/_posts/tikz/pijul.md

 patches both when applying and reverting.

 I won't bore you with long command listings for other VCSes, but you can test them out yourself!
-I've tried mercurial (which does about the same as git here) and darcs (which does about the same as pijul).
+I've tried mercurial (which does about the same as git in this example) and darcs (which does about the same as pijul in this example).

+## `pijul unrecord` is a blunt instrument

 # Why you should resolve your conflicts

-One of the reasons that I came out against working with dagles above is that the way pijul renders dagles as files makes it difficult to do much with them (to be fair, I don't see how to do it any better).
+One of the reasons that I came out against working with digles above is that the way pijul renders digles as files makes it difficult to do much with them (to be fair, I don't see how to do it any better).
 Here are a couple of issues that I found while playing with pijul.

 ## Pijul's file rendering is lossy

 The first problem is that information is lost in pijul's rendering.
-For example, here are two different dagles:
+For example, here are two different digles:

 ```tikz
 DAGLE (0, 0)